 So, it was refreshing to see another view of our town.
-Here was a sea of well-lived faces all of whom looked happy and engaged.
-They were all interested in supporting the needs of those less fortunate, many of whom are retired folks on tight fixed incomes.
+Here was a sea of well-lived faces.
+These individuals and couples all looked happy and engaged.
+Importantly, they were all interested in supporting the needs of those less fortunate.
+Many of those in need are retired folks on tight fixed incomes.

 We talked about traveling during retirement, but neither was all that keen on it.
 They may make some trips, but traveling the globe was not a priority.
-Frankly, they said that they are tired.
-Joe, especially, is very tired and feeling worn out from all the years of getting up before the sun, spending countless hours at the hospital, and dealing with the extremely raw emotions of families whose loved ones are in distress.
-He just wants to have an easier schedule, have time to do some writing and create a new schedule for himself that is less demanding.
+Frankly, they are tired.
+Joe, especially, is very tired and feeling worn out from all the years of getting up before the sun.
+He spends countless hours at the hospital.
+And, it’s draining dealing with the extremely raw emotions of families whose loved ones are in distress.
+He just wants to have an easier schedule.
+Retirement is the luxury of time.
+Joe wants the time to do some writing and create a new schedule for himself that is less demanding.

 They ended the conversation saying that they thought of retirement as a luxury.
 Not in terms of big spending or extravagant activities.
 It was simply a luxury of time when they needed it most.
 They feel they have enough money, but will have to budget and be mindful of their spending.
 They are particularly concerned about the cost of health care.
 The house is paid off, but needs some ongoing repairs.